Li-WenChang/drake_quickstart/README.md

 > If your scene includes more than just the robot (e.g., a box that the robot interacts with), you'll need to set up a separate plant—usually called the *controller plant*.
 In that case, you'll parse only the robot into the controller plant and pass it as the first argument to the `InverseDynamicsController`.
 > For more on why this is necessary, see this helpful Stack Overflow post:
 > [URDF file parsing error in Drake – actuators not being instantiated](https://stackoverflow.com/questions/75917723/urdf-file-parsing-error-in-drake-actuators-not-being-instantiated)
 > Russ Tedrake’s response (he’s the creator of Drake) explains it in detail.
+> There's a Python script named `dexnex_2plant.py` where I demonstrate how to use this *controller plant*.
+This script was written some time ago and not specifically for this quickstart, so it likely won't run as-is.
+I recommend using it as a reference to understand how to integrate the controller plant into your own code.

 ### 2.3 Custom System